 Information Technology isn’t the major driving force behind businesses.
-It is the engineering of great customer experiences that creates a fantastic and thriving business ecosystem.
+It is the engineering of great customer experiences that create a fantastic and thriving business ecosystem.

 How would Heinrich feel?
 Heinrich goes to the other section and waits for the entire line only to find out that there was a bug in the software and a downtime occurred because of that.
 So, integrating IT with culture is the need of the hour.
 Coupling IT with the evolving company and customer culture is the way to go forward.
 Businesses time and again prove that computers are a tool for enhancing customer experiences.

 A Tempkin study has found a strong relationship between customer experience and trust.
 86% of customers will repurchase a product if they are provided with exceptional customer service.
 While only 13% are likely to repurchase with very poor customer experience.